owncloud-archive/documentation/developer_manual/core/theming.rst

    When overriding the favicon, make sure your custom theme includes and override for both ``owncloud/apps/core/img/favicon.svg`` and ``owncloud/apps/core/img/favicon.png``, to cover any future updates to favicon handling.

 .. note::
-    When using different icons for file types in a custom theme it is necessary to use ``occ maintenance:mimetype:update-js`` for them to get used.
+    When using custom filetype icons in a custom theme, it is necessary to run ``occ maintenance:mimetype:update-js`` to activate them.
 For more information please refer to `mimetypes management`_.

 How to Override the Default Colors